mtinkerhess/Groovebox/README.md

 - Load Sound: Lets you load a sound to the current track.
 Currently you have to enter the name of an existing sound that's been saved to the Groovebox\Sounds directory.

 On the right side of the screen are buttons to select modulation sources.
 When one of these is selected, you can right click and drag on a dial to adjust the modulation amount from that source.
+You can middle click on the dial to remove the modulation.

 On the button of the screen are the step toggles.
 These show which steps are active and will trigger to produce sound.
 Clicking on a toggle will turn it on or off.
 Right clicking will select a step without toggling it.
 Holding shift and sight clicking, you can select several steps at once.
 When a step is selected, you can right click and drag on a dial to change the value of that dial for the selected steps only.
+You can middle click on the dial to remove the per-step value.

 Not pictured, you can press 1-8 to select which track you're editing.
 Each track has a different sound and a different pattern.